AzmiHaider92/Perfect-loop-gif-nerf/README.md

 </p>

-*very detailed scenes are harder for image generation.*
+*Very detailed scenes are harder for image generation.*
-*Generated images might lack information or be more blurred.*
+*Generated images might lack information or be more blurred:*

 <p align="center">
   <img src="extra/scene7_original.gif" width="300" />
   <img src="extra/scene7_lin.gif" width="300" />
 </p>

-*part of the room was not seen in training. therefore, some distorion happened to the generated images.*
+*In the following example, part of the room was not seen in training. therefore, some distorion happened to the generated images:*

 <p align="center">
   <img src="extra/scene4_original.gif" width="300" />
   <img src="extra/scene4_lin.gif" width="300" />